Skip to main content

 Common Questions

 Vitamin D3 (cholecalciferol) is a hormone-like nutrient your skin makes when sunlight hits it, and it is also the form found in animal foods and most quality supplements.
 It tells your body to absorb calcium, supports immune function, and influences mood.
-D3 is the same form your body makes naturally, which is why I prefer it over the older prescription D2.
+D3 is the same form your body makes naturally, which is why it is preferred over the older prescription D2.

 Most healthy adults in Philadelphia do well on 2,000 to 5,000 IU of vitamin D3 per day, taken with a fat-containing meal.
 The right dose depends on your starting blood level, body size, sun exposure, and skin tone.
 We test and adjust rather than guess.